Sponsor A School Today!

 Regardless of where the question comes from or how often, it indeed is asked sometimes:

 "But wait, what happens when millions of people are aware and globally literate and empathetic, compassionate beings?
-Couldn't that shift our social construct in huge, unpredictable ways?"
+Couldn't that shift our society in huge, unpredictable ways?"

 It definitely could.
 And though there's no proof that it will, we sure do hope it does.
 The story of our world could use a beautiful new, peace-full chapter right about now.